nesi/hpc_training/_lessons/maui-and-mahuika/05-data-transfer.md

 </table>

-and everything will be uncompressed and unpacked to the same directory structure as it was before.
+and everything will be copied over and finally uncompressed and unpacked to the same directory structure as it was before, with one file-copy.

 See ```man tar``` for options on excluding files from the transfer, and other options. the ```c``` option means "create", the  "x" option means "extract".

 ## sftp ##
-For an interactive file-transfer session, ```sftp``` is a convenient tool.
+For an interactive file-transfer session, `sftp` is a more full-featured tool than `scp`.
 From your local host,

 ```console